 Preparation: 4 spoons of Moroccan Whisky Mix for a Moroccan teapot, 6 spoons of sugar (8-10 would be more traditional), a branch of mint and boiling water.
 Let it sit for 5 minutes before stirring, then serve from some height to achieve foam.
 Traditionally one serves a cup and puts it back into the teapot 3 times before finally serving guests.

 This is a high quality organic matcha that is perfect for cooking, healthy shakes, matcha lattes and even for traditional water-based whisked matcha prepared in a chawan (bowl for tea).
 It can be added to desserts, such as cakes or cookies, or milkshakes, or it can even be added to savoury dishes such as rice or seafood.
 But the quality is such that you can also use it as ceremonial matcha for beginners by whisking it with a chasen and serving it in a chawan.
-It will be slightly more bitter than a top-notch matcha, but it’s vibrant green and smooth and you’re going to love it!
+It will be only slightly more bitter than a top-notch ceremonial matcha, but it’s vibrant green and smooth and you’re going to love it!
 Read more below…

-Organic Matcha Mantoku is an incredible organic powdered green tea grown in Kirishima using the famed Okumidori varietal.
+Organic Matcha Barcelona Caj Chai is an incredible Tea Cerimony-grade organic powdered green tea grown in Kirishima using the famed Okumidori varietal.
 We love this matcha so much we’ve made it our official Caj Chai Matcha!
 It’s extremely complex and it’s Ceremonial quality, making it appropriate for performing the Chanoyu Japanese Tea Ceremony.
 Its fragrance is fresh and warm at the same time.
-In mouth one is met with a rich array of undescribable flavor that is intense and yet with almost no bitterness. its balance between sweetness and bitterness makes it an excellent choice for either Usucha (fine tea) or Koicha “thick tea” matcha preparation.
-This tea comes in vacuum-sealed 30 gram tins.
+In mouth one is met with a rich array of indescribable flavor that is intense and yet with almost no bitterness.
+Read more below:

-Green tea blended with toasted and puffed brown rice and covered with matcha green tea powder.
-Its flavor is similar to genmiacha only the powdered matcha makes it much stronger tasting, fuller in body and grassier in taste… not to mention a whole lot more stimulating!
+Organic Genmaicha Green tea blended with toasted and puffed brown rice and covered with matcha green tea powder.
+Its flavor is similar to genmaicha only the powdered matcha makes it much stronger tasting, fuller in body and grassier in taste… not to mention a whole lot more stimulating!